FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 ## Weapon Bonuses

-Placing Power Generators next to energy-consuming weapons will reduce the reload time of the weapon, the duration of energy consumption as a result, and the energy consumption itself.
-All static artilleries benefit from the rate of fire bonus and energy drain reduction.
-UEF T3 Point Defense is an exception and only gains a reduction in energy drain.
+Placing Power Generators next to Energy-consuming static weapon (e.g. Point Defense, static Artillery) will reduce the reload time of the weapon, the duration of energy consumption as a result, and the energy consumption itself.
+All static artillery benefit from the rate of fire bonus and Energy drain reduction.
+UEF T3 Point Defense is an exception which only gains a reduction in Energy drain.

 The values in the following tables are given when a unit is surrounded by a specific power generator.